AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

 # SPRINT REFLECTION

-Student Learning Outcome (SLOs)
+Student Learning Outcomes (SLOs)

 ### 1) Engage with stakeholders to identify a problem or scope a defined problem.
-Engaged in conversation with Rob Mitchell a leading security industry expert.
-An Artefact I received was Robs email address “Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier” was recommended to me to read, it was very beneficial having an industry expert come in and talk with us as they’re able to answer the majority of our questions on the spot.
+Engaged in conversation with Rob Mitchell a leading security industry expert who works for GitLab in their security team.
+An Artefact I received from this conversation was Robs email address for future communications if ever we had a question.
+He mentioned that we should also read “Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier”.
+It was very beneficial having an industry expert come in and talk with the students as he answerd all of our questions on the spot and made us think of more questions to ask.
 Further industry visits will be highly regarded.

--	On the GitLab website, it states that GitLab has a 200% Faster DevOps Lifecycle, with this, what has been done to ensure the security aspect keeps up with such a fast lifecycle.
+Feedback I recieved was:
--	Automation.
-Standardisation at all stages (Continuous Innovation, Continuous Development (CI/CD))
+-	I asked the question On the GitLab website, it states that GitLab has a 200% Faster DevOps Lifecycle, with this, what has been done to ensure the security aspect keeps up with such a fast lifecycle" he answered my question with "Automation and standardisation at all stages of the DevOps lifecycle (Continuous Innovation, Continuous Development (CI/CD).
--	When coming across an unexpected result, dig into this issue, could be a new vuln, something just broke, wire shark/logs etc for further details
+-	When coming across an unexpected result, dig into this issue, it could be a new vulnerability as something most likely had just broke, utilise wire shark/logs etc for further detailed analysis of these.
--	Respond to logs from IDS as this is always overlooked
+-	Ensure to always maintain, monitor & respond to logs from IDS as this is always overlooked.
--	RFCs = Standards running the internet
+-	RFCs = Standards running the internet.
--	Some people have endless certifications and say they know about a certain software but they only know how it’s installed and not how it works and how to better it, i.e. Burp suite and PfSense, it’s a start point, not an end-point.
+-	Some people have endless certifications and say they know about a certain software but they only know how it’s foundations and not how it functions and how to better it, i.e. Burp suite and PfSense, certifications are a start point, not an end-point.
--	If you want a job in this day and age we need to Talk to people, in our field or others, Social networking, LinkedIn.
+-	If you want a job in this day and age it's a must to talk to people, both in our fields and others, via meetups, private communications and Social networking such as LinkedIn.
--	Approach interesting companies especially start-ups as they can sometimes be in hyper-growth.
+-	Approach interesting companies especially start-ups as they can sometimes be in hyper-growth and too busy to try searching for a security specialist to hire, or this aspect could have been over looked all together.
--	Art of war Sun Tzu – Always be ready.
+-	Lesson to learn from the Art of war by Sun Tzu – Always be ready.
--	Learn Grep commands to filter out the usual artefacts to find the unusual
+-	Learn Grep commands to filter out the usual artefacts to find the unusual in logs etc.
--	Learn Owasp top 10
+-	Learn the Owasp top 10.
 -	Learn SANS ASP Checklist – top down.

-I took it home and researched everything, it’s invaluable to me especially at such an early stage in my career.
+With everything that I took home from this presentation I was able to open up a new chapter of research and methodolgy for focusing on my future security career.
+This presentation was invaluable to me especially at such an early stage in my career.

 ### 2) Apply design and systems thinking to respond to a defined or newly identified problem.
 Began building my static site.
 A team member dropped out, so we had to have a meeting for our presentation that was due to ensure we had it ready.